Chemaclass/chemaclass.com/content/blog/2019-11-18-improve-your-tech-talk.md

 ### Responsibilities of the attendee

 * No unnecessary phone usage, like Twitter, Instagram, Facebook, WhatsApp, Telegram, etc.
 * Keep your questions for the questions time, unless the presenter mentions at the very beginning that you can ask at any moment.
-Usually, it’s better not to interrupt the topic, so we can ask the questions at the end.
+Usually, it's better not to interrupt the topic, so we can ask the questions at the end.
 * Show interest in the topic.
 The presenter should have spent some time preparing the slides for you.
 * Pair with the presenter the interest of the topic.
 This is also the responsibility of the presenter.
 You both should be eager to learn more about the topic.